Title IX: 5 Ways It Changed Education for the Better

 Women Earn More Degrees

 More women are attending college and earning degrees than ever before.
 For example, when Title IX was signed in 1972, women earned just seven percent of all law degrees and nine percent of all medical degrees.
-Now, they earn 47 percent of all law degrees, and 48 percent of all medical degrees.
+Now they earn nearly half of all law and medical degrees.

-Women’s participation in career in technical education (CTE) programs leading to nontraditional careers has increased from close to 0% in 1972 to over 25% nationally in 2009–2010.
+Women’s participation in a career in technical education (CTE) programs leading to nontraditional careers has increased from close to 0% in 1972 to over 25% nationally.

 …And Become Professors

-Women have made gains as university faculty members; their representation among all tenured or tenure-track professor positions in STEM increased from nine percent in 1979 to 28 percent in 2006.
+Women have made gains as university faculty members; their representation among all tenured or tenure-track professor positions in STEM increased from nine percent in 1979 to over 30 percent.

 Also in 1970, less than one in five faculty members were women, and a mere three percent of college presidents.
 In 2006, women accounted for nearly 40 percent of college full-time faculty and nearly 50 percent of part-time faculty.